learn-co-students/diy-json-serializer-lab-v-000/README.md

 ## Introduction

-We're going to use our product/order system and enhance it so that customers can browse the product catalog without refreshing the page.
+We're going to use our product/order system and enhance it so that customers can browse the prjkhkhjjkhkoduct catalog without refreshing the page.

 You'll be modifying and building on the code from the previous lab, which is provided.